 Complying with data privacy laws is part of Accenture's Code of Business Ethics (COBE).
-In line with our COBE, we implement recognized standards or legal arrangements, such as our EU Binding Corporate Rules (EU BCR) within our business practices.
+In line with our COBE, we implement recognized standards or legal arrangements, such as Binding Corporate Rules (BCR) within our business practices.

-Accenture's EU BCR has been in place since 2009, following an approval process conducted by the European Union data privacy Regulators (which at the time included the Information Commissioner).
+Accenture's BCR has been in place since 2009, following an approval process conducted by the European Union data privacy Regulators.
 The BCR was updated in 2018 to reflect new requirements under the EU General Data Protection Regulation.
-In 2021, following the expiry of the Brexit transition and implementation period, Accenture created this standalone UK BCR to govern Data Transfers of personal data from the UK.
+Accenture regularly considers relevant legal changes and assesses how they affect our Controller BCR.
+This will often result in minor changes.